-Despite the fact that it is almost impossible to find Caesar salad anywhere in Italy apart from a few very restaurants that cater to foreign tourists, it is on most Italian restaurant menus here in North America.
-I have nothing against a good Caesar salad, and in fact, I make it at home myself about once a month.
-Everyone has a personal preference on how they like their Caesars, whether it is heavy on the anchovies, or topped with crispy bacon.
+Despite the fact that it is almost impossible to find Caesar salad anywhere in Italy apart from a very few restaurants that cater to foreign tourists, it is on most Italian restaurant menus here in North America.
+I have nothing against a good Caesar salad, and in fact, I make it at home myself about once every other month.
+Everyone has a personal preference on how they like their Caesar salads, whether it is heavy on the anchovies, or topped with crispy bacon.
 Caesar salad is traditionally made with romaine lettuce, but you can use other ingredients for the base such as kale, or even shaved Brussels sprouts.
 Sprouts hold up to the dressing well and are delicious tossed with Caesar dressing.

 You can adjust this dressing depending on how you like it.
 I am not a big fan of whole anchovies, but like the flavor they add, so I use anchovy paste in my dressing.
 I also prefer my dressing to be heavy on the lemon and light on the garlic, so I adjust my dressing accordingly.
 This dressing does become muted when tossed with the Brussels sprouts, so ensure it is very vibrant and full flavored before you toss the dressing with the other ingredients.

 - 2 Large Egg Yolks At Room Temperature